 Making a Global Impact

 Grace Anglican exists to join Jesus in the Great Commission to take the Gospel to the nations.
 We partner with individuals and organizations for the advancement of the Kingdom through church planting and relief efforts.
-If you have an interest in being part of the global missions team or would like more information on the ministries below, please contact our Associate Pastor, The Rev. Dan Wolf.
+If you have an interest in being part of the Global Missions Committee or would like more information on the ministries below, please contact our Global Missions Committee Chair, Dave Garmus.

-The Missions Team meets every other month to lead Grace Anglican's vision to partner with individuals and organizations for the advancement of the Kingdom of God globally.
+The Missions Committee meets every other month to lead Grace Anglican's vision to partner with individuals and organizations for the advancement of the Kingdom of God globally.
 This team fosters strategic initiatives, congregational mobilization and education, and financial administration.
 We are always looking for leaders who want to join this dynamic team.
-If you are interested, please contact The Rev. Dan Wolf, Associate Pastor.
+If you are interested, please contact the committee chair, Dave Garmus.

 Our Global Partners in Mission:

 This organization exists to glorify God by establishing churches among least-reached Buddhists, Hindus, Muslims and other people groups worldwide.
 We support the International Director, Brent McHugh and his wife Kim financially, as well as support a number of their global initiatives such as leadership development and the Syrian Refugee Crisis.

 For more information on this organization, please visit christar.org.

 6:8 Ministries serves the most impoverished communities of Costa Rica through coordinating a Christ-centered orphanage for local children and hosting mission teams to share the Gospel through ongoing discipleship programs and sustainable development.